-“Lakeside Group was very easy to deal with and responded promptly to all our enquiries.
-They were able to come out on-site so that the design of the final scheme met our requirements.
-During installation, Lakeside Group was efficient and professional.”
+Solareye were very easy to deal with and responded promptly to all our enquiries.
+They were able to come to site so that the design of the final scheme was well planned and met our requirements.
+During installation, they were efficient and professional.”

 Lisa Wilson, Communities Manager, Hambleton District Council

-• The solar light studs outline the fitness tracks by offering a comfortable glow without being obtrusive to local residents or the natural environment.
+• The solar lights outline the fitness tracks by offering a comfortable glow without being obtrusive to local residents or the natural environment.

-• Outdoor solar lighting that is great value for money, once installed, they virtually look after themselves, even on the darkest of days.
+• Outdoor solar lighting that is great value for money and once installed, they virtually look after themselves, even on the darkest of days.